tom-clik/clikpage/_notes/Grids.md

 We think of grids as having a "mode".
 This is set by a var `--grid-mode` and determines the behaviour.

-NB because grids can be within grids, we have a problem with values inheriting.
-Often you have to redefine a value when you only want it to be the default.
-See the CSS for code examples.

 ## Modes

 The grid mode is applied with `--grid-mode`.
 To turn off a grid use `none`.